 Fascinating Fact of the Day About Ireland

-“There are around 82,600 speakers of Irish who use the language at home on a daily basis.
+“There are around 82,600 speakers of Irish who use the language at home daily.
 Contrast this with Polish, where 119,526 speak the language at home, making it the second most spoken language on the island!”

 Unfortunately, we weren’t able to do everything we’d planned while in Connemara, Ireland.
 Perhaps someday we’ll return and stay in another area with a better opportunity to explore and see the sites.

 |What an adorable sheep with his budding horns.|

 But overall, we felt our time here was enjoyable and worthwhile as we came to understand the culture, the terrain, and the unique personality of this particular location.

 |The views across the bay were stunning, even on cloudy days.|

 Also, we experienced visits to a few museums, a history center, a castle, a famous fish shop, a world-renowned food truck, an exciting visit to the quaint town of Oughterard, a renowned craft shop, and a tour of the popular Roundstone area.